-"understood by books" Daniel was reading and studying Jeremiah 25:11,12, and by backtracking to the time of the deportations, he understood that the Babylonian captivity was coming to an end and the Jews would be allowed to return to the land.
+"understood by books" Daniel was reading and studying Jeremiah 25:11,12 ("And this whole land shall be a desolation, and an astonishment; and these nations shall serve the king of Babylon seventy years.
+And it shall come to pass, when seventy years are accomplished, that I will punish the king of Babylon, and that nation, saith the LORD, for their iniquity, and the land of the Chaldeans, and will make it perpetual desolations."), and by backtracking to the time of the deportations, he understood that the Babylonian captivity was coming to an end and the Jews would be allowed to return to the land.
 In anticipation of that, Daniel prays a prayer of personal and national repentance, realizing that the nation may not have been spiritually ready to return to the land.
-But I wonder if there wasn't a bit of sadness in Daniel as he realized that he would not be able to return and see Jerusalem, from which he was deported from decades earlier.
+But I wonder if there wasn't a bit of sadness in Daniel as he realized that he would not be able to return and see Jerusalem, from which he was deported decades earlier.
 He would die in exile.

-It is important to see that Daniel was a student of the Word of God and that the Jews in the captivity had access to the Scriptures.
+Daniel was a student of the Word of God and that the Jews in the captivity had access to the Scriptures.
 Everything we know we ultimately know by books, for that is where out knowledge is preserved and is the chosen method by which God has chosen to give us His revelations.

 Daniel literally interpreted Jeremiah's prophecy about a 70-year exile in Babylon.
 There was no reason to interpret any of Jeremiah's prophecies figuratively just as there is no reason to interpret any of Daniel's prophecies figuratively.
 Daniel took prophecy literally and believed in it, even if the critics of his book don't.